 Alex Brown – Psychologist and Behaviour Analyst

 B Psych, M Science (ABA & Autism), BCBA, MAPS

 Alex is a registered psychologist with 20 years experience in the field of disability.
 She has worked with children and adults in a range of public and private organisations.
-Alex has worked with children and adolescents with Autism for the majority of her career, and values the results she has seen in intensive early intervention.
+Alex has worked with autistic children and adolescents for the majority of her career, and values the results she has seen in intensive early intervention.

 In addition to the Autism Spectrum, Alex also has experience with individuals with a range of disabilities.
-Alex also works with children with anxiety, oppositional behaviour and adhd .
+Alex also works with children with anxiety, pathological demand avoidance and ADHD.
 Alex is trained and experienced in Autism diagnosis, and also provides a range of psychometric testing.